• Skip to primary navigation

 • 4 large artichokes

-• 2 tablespoons dried minced onion (I use this brand of spices)
+• 2 tablespoons dried minced onion (I use this brand)

 • 1 ½ teaspoons sea salt